-My first post was in late December of 2010.
+My first post was in late December 2010.

 2) Why blog?

-I look at politics from the point of few of a man who has been a blue collar worker, knows how it feels to have to budget and stretch a dollar, lie to collection agencies, and knows how it feels to be out of work and worried.
+I look at politics from the point of few of a man who has been a blue-collar worker, a man who knows how it feels to have to budget and stretch a dollar, lie to collection agencies, and knows how it feels to be out of work and worried about how to make ends meet.
 I think my opinion on politics is closer to how regular Americans look at politics.

-3) What is all about the American Cowboy Chronicles?
+3) What is The American Cowboy Chronicles all about?

 The American Cowboy Chronicles has sort of evolved since I first started it.
 As I said, I wanted to pass on a few stories.
 Since then, I've written 390 posts.
-And in an effort to be accurate, some are very long.
+And in an effort to be accurate, some are way too long.

-The American Cowboy Chronicles is about American virtues, values, pride in our nation, respect for our heritage and understanding how we got here.
+My blog, The American Cowboy Chronicles, is about American virtues, values, pride in our nation, respect for our heritage, and understanding of how we got here.
 It is about what one cowboy has learned in his life.
-Without sounds too pretentious, that cowboy is me.
+Without sounding too pretentious, that "cowboy" is me.

-It is about dispelling the myth that America is evil and those who blame all of the world's ills on us are justified when they are not.
-It is about knowing who the real villains are in history, who are the real heroes of the Old West, and who were phony baloney.
-It's about those who have and are helping our nation and deserves respect and praise, and who are hurting own nation and should be condemned.
+It is about dispelling the myth that America is evil and that those who blame all of the world's ills on us are justified when they are not.
+It is about knowing who the real villains are in history, who are the real heroes of the Old West, and who was phony baloney.
+It's about those who have and are helping our nation and deserve respect and praise, and who are hurting their own nation and should be condemned.